-On July 26, 2018, the company's board of directors resolved to implement a change to the organizational structure of Clal Group, effective September 1, 2018, in which the life insurance and pension and provident fund divisions will be merged into the long term savings division.
-A new division will be created: the customers and distribution division, which will merge the customers unit with the business unit.
-A new unit will be created: the service and operations unit; the headquarters unit will be canceled; and the headquarters departments will be made directly subordinate to the CEO.
+On July 26, 2018, the Company's board of directors resolved to implement a change to the organizational structure of Clal Group, effective September 1, 2018, in which the life insurance and pension and provident fund divisions were merged into the long-term savings division.
+A new division was established: the customers and distribution division, which merged the customers unit together with the business unit.
+A new unit was established: the service and operations unit, and the headquarters division and headquarters departments were made directly subordinate to the CEO.
+As part of the change, Mr. Moshe Arnst was appointed to serve as the CEO of Clal Pension and Provident Funds.